barshopen/TauClubs/Readme.md

 |_ Generic: holds all components that are publicly used by many other components.

 ## Styling ##
-We use eslint and prettier to manage the front-end styling and pep8 for the backend.
-See our .eslintrc.json for more details.
+We use eslint and prettier to manage the front-end styling .eslintrc.json for more details.
+We use autopep8 and pylint for styling the backend.
+See our .pylintrc and [PEP8](https://www.python.org/dev/peps/pep-0008/) for more details.

 ## Graphical Design ##
 Up untill now we used pure CSS as a solution an approach to resolve our design needs.
 We consider moving to material-UI design system to resolve mobile comaptability and many other issues that came up while workinע on v0.001(milestone 1)